The Intended Parent’s Journey

 • OB determines level of care necessary including but not limited to number of prenatal visits, recommendation of additional testing or anything else he deems necessary for the ongoing good health of the GC and your baby.

 • Amniocentesis – If you desire an amniocentesis, it is your absolute right to request one.
 You can choose this option with or without the support of prenatal diagnosis tools such as PGD or Triple AFP Screening.
-(Please note that the GC’s insurance may not cover this elective procedure and the associated costs including hospital fees, GC fee, Hotel costs for rest after procedure will be your responsibility.
-Please request the “Anticipated Cost Sheet” for details.)

 • Legal Documents to Secure Court Order – At approximately 4 months of pregnancy, your attorney will prepare legal documents for you, the GC and the RE to sign outlining the events preceding the on-going pregnancy.
 It is imperative that each party review these documents carefully, sign these documents promptly and return by urgent mail if you live outside of North America.